Skip to main content

 console.log(o.length); //returns undefined

-This is the expected behaviour, adding the following function however helps and returns the size of the object (that is - the number of elements):
+That’s expected behaviour.
+Adding this function returns the size of the object (the number of elements):

 Object.size = function (obj) {